HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 Pre-Conditions:
 - The Patient (or Authorized Representative User) registered for an account and their identity was verified by a physician’s office (or their software system, or another organization sharing a system and identity management practices) as per the Core Identity Workflows.
 - The Patient (or Authorized Representative User) identity is known to the Identity Provider.
+- The patient’s HL7 Person Identifier (optional) was assigned by the Identity Provider

 Workflow:
 1. A user wishes to access their health information through an app of their choice (Patient Chosen App).
 2. HL7 UDAP JWT-Based Authentication B2C is used to register and authenticate the Patient Chosen App in a way that is securely scaled (optional).
 3. User authorizes data flow to Patient Chosen App.
 4. User authenticates with their credentials issued by the Identity Provider for practice's system (following SMART, etc. as usual).
-5. User completes necessary prompts, creating a credential with the Identity Provider associated with the health record if it did not yet exist or resetting the authenticator(s) associated with the credential if needed as per Identity Proofing Workflow, Match Workflow, and Digital Identity Creation Use Cases, as applicable.
+5. User completes necessary prompts, creating a credential with the Identity Provider associated with the health record if it did not yet exist or resetting the authenticator(s) associated with the credential if needed and invoking the Identity Proofing Workflow, Match Workflow, and Digital Identity Creation Use Cases, as applicable.
 6. The usual requirements for a Consumer Match apply to establishing or reestablishing the authenticator for the account and assigning an HL7 Person Identifier to the identity of the patient and/or authorized representative by the system of record with which the FHIR server is associated.

 <div>